Leptospirosis: Bacteria

 Leptospirosis is caused by spirochaete bacteria that belong to the genus Leptospira, which are aerobic, right-handed helical, and 6–20 micrometers long.
-Like Gram-negative bacteria, Leptospira have an outer membrane studded with lipopolysaccharide (LPS) on the surface, an inner membrane and a layer of peptidoglycan cell wall.
+Like Gram-negative bacteria, Leptospira species have an outer membrane studded with lipopolysaccharide (LPS) on the surface, an inner membrane, and a layer of peptidoglycan in the cell wall.
 However, unlike Gram-negative bacteria, the peptidoglycan layer in Leptospira lies closer to the inner than the outer membrane.
 This results in a fluid outer membrane loosely associated with the cell wall.
-In addition, Leptospira have a flagellum located in the periplasm, associated with corkscrew style movement.
-Chemoreceptors at the poles of the bacteria sense various substrates and change the direction of its movement.
-The bacteria are traditionally visualised using dark-field microscopy without staining.
+In addition, Leptospira basteria have a flagellum located in the periplasm, associated with corkscrew-style movement.
+Chemoreceptors at the poles of the bacteria sense various substrates and change the direction of their movement.
+The bacteria are traditionally seen using dark-field microscopy without staining.

-A total of 66 species of Leptospira has been identified.
+In total, 66 species of Leptospira have been identified.
 Based on their genomic sequence, they are divided into two clades and four subclades: P1, P2, S1, and S2.
-The 19 members of the P1 subclade include the 8 species that can cause severe disease in humans: L. alexanderi, L. borgpetersenii, L. interrogans, L. kirschneri, L. mayottensis, L. noguchii, L. santarosai, and L. weilii.
+The 19 members of the P1 subclade include the eight species that can cause severe disease in humans: L. alexanderi, L. borgpetersenii, L. interrogans, L. kirschneri, L. mayottensis, L. noguchii, L. santarosai, and L. weilii.
 The P2 clade comprises 21 species that may cause mild disease in humans.
 The remaining 26 species comprise the S1 and S2 subclades, which include "saprophytes" known to consume decaying matter (saprotrophic nutrition).
-Pathogenic Leptospira do not multiply in the environment.
-Leptospira require high humidity for survival but can remain alive in environments such as stagnant water or contaminated soil.
-The bacterium can be killed by temperatures of 50 °C and can be inactivated by 70% ethanol, 1% sodium hypochlorite, formaldehyde, detergents and acids.
+Pathogenic Leptospira species do not multiply in the environment.
+They require high humidity for survival, but can remain alive in environments such as stagnant water or contaminated soil.
+The bacteria can be killed by temperatures of 50 °C and can be inactivated by 70% ethanol, 1% sodium hypochlorite, formaldehyde, detergents, and acids.

-Leptospira are also classified based on their serovar.
+Leptospira species are also classified based on their serovar.
 The diverse sugar composition of the lipopolysaccharide on the surface of the bacteria is responsible for the antigenic difference between serovars.
 About 300 pathogenic serovars of Leptospira are recognised.
 Antigenically related serovars (belonging to the same serogroup) may belong to different species because of horizontal gene transfer of LPS biosynthetic genes between different species.
-Currently, the cross agglutination absorption test and DNA-DNA hybridisation are used to classify Leptospira species, but are time consuming.
+Currently, the cross-agglutination absorption test and DNA–DNA hybridisation are used to classify Leptospira species, but are time-consuming.
 Therefore, total genomic sequencing could potentially replace these two methods as the new gold standard of classifying Leptospira species.